EN

 Fact #1: Designed for Accessibility First

-Unlike traditional elevators, a home lift with a platform design is created with accessibility as its main priority.
+Unlike traditional elevators, a residential platform lift is created with accessibility as its main priority.
 Instead of stepping into a closed cabin, you roll or walk onto an open platform secured with protective gates or bars.

 The platform stays level with the floor no steps, no curbs, no hassle.
 For wheelchair users, this seamless access makes everyday movement between floors safe and effortless.
 While modern designs now include attractive finishes, the true value lies in their functionality and safety.